 With this use a sponge or a tube is not necessary.
 Just push into the bait in the cup and pull out at an angle to provide a hook full of bait that is ready to be cast wherever desired.

 Do give it a stir beforehand to ensure it is mixed properly; not mixing it up could cause the bait to fly off the hook when casting, or drip off in the water.

 Catching catfish can be a great way to get out and enjoy the great outdoors.
 However, it can be a little confusing with all of the different types of bait on the market.

 Hopefully, now at your disposal is a better understanding of the varieties of bait.

-Take some of the bait ideas above out and see what works best.
+Take some of the bait ideas above out and bait up your baitcaster reel.
 What might be good in the local pond might not work in the river.
 Do some trial and error to figure out what works best and you’ll be catching catfish in no time.